 CSC-S 412 Distributed Systems (3CH): This course covers the range of concepts related to Distributed systems, and case studies to analyze the design of existing distributed systems and applications.
 The students will learn about the different models of the Distributed Systems, importance of Synchronization, and the vital role of Operating System layer.
 Furthermore, the students will be introduced to various communication models including Remote Procedure Invocation, Message Passing Interface (MPI), Indirect communication, Group communication, and Peerto-peer communication.
-The course will help students in identifying the components and issues related to different Distributed Systems such as Web-based Systems, File Systems, Mobile and Ubiquitous Systems and Multimedia Systems.
-The students will get hands-on practical labs to evaluate popular algorithms to support communication and to deal with different issues related to resource management.
+The course will help students in identifying the components and issues related to different Distributed Systems such as Web-based Systems, File Systems, Mobile and Ubiquitous Systems and Multimedia and to deal with different issues related to resource management.